ChuckFerrando/portfolio-governance-system/architecture/UNIFIED_PORTFOLIO_GOVERNANCE_SYSTEM.md

 ---

+## Outcome Interface Rule

+The **Portfolio Governance System** does not act directly on raw signals or dashboards.

+All outcome-driven inputs must be routed through the **Customer Outcomes System** as:

+- structured learning
+- evaluated outcomes
+- framed intervention inputs

+This ensures governance decisions are based on evaluated reality rather than unprocessed signal movement.

+---

 ## Operating Logic

 The **Portfolio Governance System** operates as the disciplined decision layer between strategic direction and delivery execution.